alex-s-gardner/BinStatistics.jl/README.md

 # BinStatistics.jl
-Highly generic and efficient computation of n-dimensional binned statistic(s) for n-variable(s)
+Highly flexible and efficient computation of n-dimensional binned statistic(s) for n-variable(s)

 BinStatistics provides the `binstats` function that is build on top of `DataFrames.jl` and `CatagoricalArrays.jl`